The application process

 You need to apply for a place with Manchester Nexus via the UCAS website and fulfil the following requirements:

 You will be required to provide the names of 2 referees.
-One of these referees should ideally be an academic reference from your first degree university and one should be from a personal referee who can testify to your character, personal attributes and qualities.
+One of these referees should ideally be an academic reference from your first degree university, if you graduated within the last 5 years, and one should be from a personal referee who can testify to your character, personal attributes and qualities.

 At interview, you will be required to verify your identity, preferably from a current photographic ID.
 A passport or driving licence and proof of address will be suitable. *There may occasionally be exceptional reasons where none is available on the day of interview.
 In this case please inform us ahead of time.

 You will be required to obtain a certificate for an enhanced DBS check as you will be engaging in regulated activity, if successful in your application for a training place.

 It is a requirement that all entrants (Primary and Secondary phases) have achieved a standard equivalent to a grade 4 (Grade C) in the GCSE examinations in English and Mathematics.
 Additionally Primary trainees must have achieved a standard equivalent to a grade 4 (Grade C) in the GCSE examination in a Science subject.
 These qualifications or accepted equivalency tests must be in in place before an application through UCAS is made.
 As this is a Post-Graduate degree, a first degree is needed to apply.
 Normally, the required degree will be of a 2.2 level or above, however, we would encourage you to contact us directly if you would like to apply and you have a 3rd.
 For Primary this can be any degree in any subject.
 For Secondary this is ideally a degree 50% related to your chosen subject, however, there are subject knowledge enhancement courses available for some subjects.
 We can also work with you to develop your Subject Knowledge prior to September and throughout the training year.
 Therefore, we still encourage you to apply regardless of your degree subject.